jmccrae/yuzu/scala/README.md

 ============

-This documentation describes how to get started with the Scala version of the Yuzu RDF Publishing Micro-Installation
+This documentation describes how to get started with the Scala version of the Yuzu RDF Publishing micro-framework

 Compiling
 ---------